 If cost is a consideration, then you may want to look deeper into Google Sheets as it’s a free application.
 There are subscription options for businesses and educational accounts as well as more storage (remember, your Sheets are saved to your Google Drive).

 Microsoft Excel is not free, unfortunately.
 If you subscribe to Microsoft 365, you’ll receive Excel along with other Office applications like Word, PowerPoint, and Outlook.
-If you opt for a standalone version like Excel 2019, it’ll still cost you, although not as much.
+If you opt for Excel by itself, it’ll still cost you a one-time fee.
+The one-time fee is hefty up front, but using the monthly subscription will cost more in the long run if you plan on using it for multiple years.

 There are a few more differences to keep in mind when comparing Google Sheets to Microsoft Excel.